DReigada/HDS-Project/README.md

 ### Client commands

 When you start the client you will be asked for a username and a password.
-They username will be used to identify the files with the keys and the password will be used to cipher your private key.
+The username will be used to identify the files with the keys and the password will be used to cipher your private key.
-If it is the first time using a account use register before any other command.
+If it is the first time using an account use register before any other command.
 If the command Send Amount or Receive Amount fail you might need to use the Audit command with your public key to get your most recent transaction hash.